-Howard College Hawks Head Softball Coach Kelly Raines led the 2017 squad to in impressive 49-14 record and a 5th place finish at the National tournament.
-In 2017, 2016, 2015, 2012, 2011, Coach Raines has won the regional tournament advancing to the National Tournament in St. George, Utah.
-In 2015, the Hawks finished with a 4th place finish at the National Tournament.
-Coach Raines has also led the Hawks to 5 Conference Championships.
-Coach Raines enters her 13 season as Head Coach for the Hawks.
-In her 12 seasons as Head Coach she has earned an overall record of 493-202.
+Howard College Hawks Head Softball Coach Kelly Raines led the 2018 squad to in impressive 42-9 record while winning the Conference and Regional Championship.
+In 2018, 2017, 2016, 2015, 2012, 2011, Coach Raines has won the Regional Tournament advancing to the National Tournament in St. George, Utah.
+In 2015, the Hawks finished with a 4th place finish at the National Tournament making that the best finish in program history.
+Coach Raines has also led the Hawks to 6 Conference Championships.
+Coach Raines enters her 14 season as Head Coach for the Hawks.
+In her 13 seasons as Head Coach, she has earned an overall record of 535-211.

 Coach Raines came to Howard from NAIA Lindenwood University in Saint Charles, Missouri where she served as the head women's softball coach of the Lady Lions from 2003-2005.